aaronland/go-colours/README.md

 This returns colours using the [vibrant](github.com/RobCherry/vibrant) package.

-Importantly, this uses the [sfomuseum/vibrant](https://github.com/sfomuseum/vibrant) of the package to enable the filtering out of transparent pixels.
+Importantly, this uses the [sfomuseum/vibrant](https://github.com/sfomuseum/vibrant) fork of the package to enable the filtering out of transparent pixels.

 ### marekm4://